jails-org/jails-org.github.io/innerHTML.md

 In practice that's the same idea of using `elm.innerHTML` and send a HTML string to your component.
 The difference here is that `innerHTML` interface uses `morphdom` in order to make optimal changes into the dom.

-This is specially usefull if you are dealing with an server-side driven application, just like you'd do with `htmx`, where your server sends `html` over the ajax calls instead a JSON api.
+This is specially usefull if you are working with a server-side driven model, just like you would do with `htmx`, where your server sends `html` over the ajax calls instead a JSON api.

 ---